-FILM 3200 Cross-Cultural Film/International Film
+FILM 3200 International Film

 Professor: Larry Ling-hsuan Tung